anandsagan/RoboND2_VM/writeup_template.md

 ![alt text][eq3]
 ![alt text][eq4]

+Using this rotation matrix below, we can determine which values we want to use to solve for `theta4`, `theta5`, and `theta6`.

 **Rotation Matrix 3_6**

 ![alt text][rm1]

-Using this rotation matrix, we can determine which values we want to use to solve for `theta4`, `theta5`, and `theta6`:

 ```sh
 	    theta4 = (atan2(R3_6[2,2], -R3_6[0,2])).evalf()